davidrissato/graphql_ruby_using_idl/readme.md

    gem install rails -v 5.1
    ```

-   _(Note: there are more elegant ways to create a docker image with rails and node pre-installed, out of the scope of this tutorial)_
+   _(PS: there are more elegant ways to create a docker image with rails and node pre-installed, out of the scope of this tutorial)_

+## Create a minimal GraphQL rails application

 5. Using _rubydocker terminal_, initialize a lightweight rails application _(~2 minute)_
     ```bash